 "We should be in the escape pods."

-Were all things Jaycob and Tallie heard as they proceeded through the maze of corridors said by passing bystanders.
-On the way, they ran into Poe, literally.
+These were all things Jaycob and Tallie heard as they proceeded through the maze of corridors, said by passing bystanders.
+Turning a corner, they ran into Poe, literally.
 The combined force of the couple almost knocked him off of his feet.
+Poe had stepped on Jaycob's foot, causing a wince of pain.

 "Jaycob, what are you doing?"